PHMSA Issues Advisory on Corrosion Protection

 IM Management Program Reminder

-On October 15, 2014, PHMSA also issued an Advisory Bulletin in the Federal Register expand a December 5, 2012, reminder to operators of gas transmission and hazardous liquid pipeline facilities of their responsibilities under current regulations to perform evaluations of their Integrity Management (IM) programs using meaningful performance metrics that PHMSA has developed guidance on the elements and characteristics of a mature program evaluation process that uses meaningful metrics called Guidance for Strengthening Pipeline Safety through Rigorous Program Evaluation and Meaningful Metrics.
+PHMSA also issued an Advisory Bulletin in the Federal Register December 5, 2012, a reminder to operators of gas transmission and hazardous liquid pipeline facilities of their responsibilities under current regulations to perform evaluations of their Integrity Management (IM) programs using meaningful performance metrics that PHMSA has developed guidance on the elements and characteristics of a mature program evaluation process that uses meaningful metrics called Guidance for Strengthening Pipeline Safety through Rigorous Program Evaluation and Meaningful Metrics.

 This document provides guidance on the elements and characteristics of a mature program evaluation approach utilizing processes created to define, collect and analyze meaningful performance metrics.
 This guidance uses the basic requirements and processes previously developed and documented in ASME B31.8S-2004, Managing System Integrity of Gas Pipelines, API Standard 1160, Managing System Integrity for Liquid Pipelines, ANSI / GPTC Z380, Guide for Gas Transmission and Distribution Piping Systems, 2012 Edition and the Part 192 and 195 Integrity Management (IM) rules.